coatespt/cursor-twitter/USER_MANUAL.md

 **Key Features:**
 - **Experiment Tracking**: Each run creates a record with all configuration parameters
 - **Duplicate Prevention**: Automatically skips existing batches/clusters
+- **Real-time Processing**: Can read JSON files while they're being written by the main pipeline
+- **Incremental Loading**: Efficiently processes only new data, skips existing batches
 - **Configurable Limits**: Option to cap tweets per cluster to manage database size
 - **Data Validation**: Warnings for anomalous data (clusters with no busy words)
 - **Config Override Support**: Works with experimental configurations